angular/quickstart/README.md

 We recommend that you shut down one before starting another.*

 ### Unit Tests
 TypeScript unit-tests are usually in the `src/app` folder.
-Their filenames must end in `.spec`.
+Their filenames must end in `.spec.ts`.

 Look for the example `src/app/app.component.spec.ts`.
 Add more `.spec.ts` files as you wish; we configured karma to find them.